-You’ll even have time to find your accommodation too.
+You’ll even have time to check-in to your accommodation too.

 Day 2 – Sightseeing on Tour

-There are many day trips (and companies) to choose from.
-You could go see the Wild Connemara or get a combined Belfast and Titanic experience.
+There are many day tours (and companies) to choose from.
+You can see the Wild Connemara or get a combined Belfast and Titanic experience.
 For the GOT fans, there’s even a Giant Causeway and GOT locations day trip offered by Irish Day tours.

-I however, eagerly selected the Cliffs of Moher day trip from Patty Wagon Tours.
-Boy, was I not disappointed.
+I, however, eagerly selected the Cliffs of Moher day trip from Patty Wagon Tours.
+And boy, was I not disappointed.

 My favourite by far was why the headquarters of the Bank of Ireland (opposite Trinity College) has no windows.
 Basically, England decided to Tax the good people of Ireland for the ‘privilege’ of sunlight through their windows.
-This of course didn’t sit to well with the Irish.
+Naturally, that didn’t sit to well with the Irish.
 So, they simply bricked up the windows to avoid the tax.
 Brilliant!

-It is a long day, but well worth it.
+It’s a long day, but well worth it.
 And at only 40€, it’s an absolute bargain.
-To be honest, I would’ve happily payed double.
+To be honest, I would’ve happily paid double.

-Day 3 – A final few (very special) places to visit before you leave
+Day 3 – Two final (very special) places to visit before you leave

-One of the two must sees’ before you leave is the Book of Kells, located in the Old Library exhibition.
+One of the two must-sees’ is the Book of Kells, located in the Old Library exhibition.
 Once you overcome the sense of awe this 18th century building imposes on you, you’ll marvel at the sheer number of ancient texts this library possesses.
 So magical in fact that the long room even features in the Harry Potter movies!

-Booking in advance via their website is highly recommend for any of the Jamerson tours.
-They get booked out very easily during peak times.
-If a tour is not your thing, then simply stop by for a drink at the magnificent and stylish front bar and soak up the lively Jamerson Bow Street atmosphere.
+Booking in advance via their website is highly recommend for any of the Jamerson tours as they can book out very easily during peak times.
+If a tour isn’t your thing, you can simply stop by for a drink at the magnificent and stylish front bar and soak up the lively Jamerson Bow Street atmosphere.

 Farewell but not forgotten

-It’s sad to say good bye knowing that you’ve only the scratched the surface of this incredible country.
-I’ve never met someone who’s visited that’s hasn’t come away from Dublin with similar feelings…
+It’s sad to say goodbye knowing you’ve only the scratched the surface.
+I’ve never met someone who’s been to Ireland that hasn’t wanted to come back…

-But if anything, leaving shouldn’t be a reason to be sad.
+Which is why leaving shouldn’t be a reason to be sad.
 It’s a reason to happy.
-Because Dublin, and Ireland as whole, is a place you’ll be looking forward to visiting again.
+Because Dublin, and Ireland as a whole, is a place you’ll surely be visiting again.